Dino-Burger/matplotlib-chatbot/README.md

 ```

 ## Load data in chatbot
 You can load a pandas dataframe from within the chatbot.
 For this to work, you need csv files in a subdirectory called `data`.
+Note that this is a very experimental feature and the chatbot will crash if there are any non-numeric columns in a file (like strings or dates).